-National Day of Civic Hacking in Austin
+The second annual National Day of Civic Hacking is almost here!

 On May 31 – June 1, cities around the world will hold hackathons to create and build technology-based solutions to problems in their local communities.
 Whether you’re a software developer, entrepreneur, or just a citizen, get involved and support one of the two events happening in the Austin community.